lorenzopol/SimBCR-v2/README.md

 ## Showcase
-Sample [video](https://github.com/lorenzopol/SimBCR-v2/assets/112185896/28da8d1a-8341-4c3a-a7a9-33bc653f9ef3) of the output with CDR coloring in local rendering (R: CDR1 (estimate), G: CDR2 (estimate), B: CDR: 3)
+Sample [video](https://github.com/lorenzopol/SimBCR-v2/assets/112185896/28da8d1a-8341-4c3a-a7a9-33bc653f9ef3) of the output with CDR coloring in local rendering (R: CDR1 (estimate), G: CDR2 (estimate), B: CDR: 3) with the old graphic engine

-Sample output in local rendering
+Sample output in local rendering with the new graphic engine
 ![default_output.png](screenshots/default_output.png)

 Sample output with CDR coloring in web rendering